tomov/autoneuro-synthetic/README.md

 - For input variables: `input/<variable name>.csv`
 - For output variables: `output/<model name>/<variable name>.csv`

-Each file corresponds to different variable.
+Each file corresponds to a different variable.
 Each row corresponds to a (sequential) data point.

-Concatenating all the files (horizontally) for given behavior of phenomenon (e.g., `data/classical/overshadowing/`) produces the dataset.
+Concatenating all the files (horizontally) for a given behavioral phenomenon (e.g., `data/classical/overshadowing/`) produces a dataset for the automated neuroscientist.

 Example for Rescorla-Wagner model:
 ```